-36. In order to be eligible to transfer into the CHSOC students who initially enrolled in another school or college within Howard University as a first-time-in-college student must have earned a cumulative grade point average of at least a 2.7 and have earned at least 15 credit hours.
+36. In order to be eligible to transfer into the CHSOC students who initially enrolled in another school or college within Howard University as a first time-in-college student must have earned a cumulative grade point average of at least a 2.5 (intra-transfer) and have earned at least 15 credit hours.